How long is it since you were asked that question?

 This all came back to me in a local shop this afternoon.
 A teenage girl, at a guess somewhere between 14 and 15, asked for cigarettes .
 She’d obviously been practising her delivery and it wasn’t at all bad:

-I listened in, pretending to be making a very difficult decision: crunchie/drifter?
-Crunchie/drifter?
-Crunchie and drifter?
+I listened in, pretending to be making a very difficult decision: Crunchie/drifter?
+Crunchie/Milkyway?
+Crunchy, drifter AND Milkyway?

 Her mistake?
 It was textbook: she delivered her request in that really fast voice that teens always use when they’ve stood round the corner for 10 minutes deciding what to say.
 Mistake No2 was the handful of change that she looked set to present to the shopkeeper- clear evidence of a hasty whipround.
 Sure enough the shop keeper asked her for ID- well done that woman!
 Good to see standards being upheld.

-The willful teen didn’t hesitate for a second:
+The wilful teen didn’t hesitate for a second:

 “Nah, but I’m 18 next week”